 Introduction to the Memory Archives

-Like its previous instalment, the 2020 Memory Archives aims to address the lack of culturally-specific dementia care provision for BAME communities, and increase access to heritage for underrepresented audiences.
+Like its previous instalment, the 2021 Memory Archives aims to address the lack of culturally-specific dementia care provision for Black and other minoritized communities, and increase access to heritage for underrepresented audiences.

-This years’ Memory Archives project is responsive to the public health situation around Covid-19, and the increased risk to our target audience, which is elderly and therefore vulnerable.
-While the programme was originally scheduled as an event on the 13th June, projections that the public health risk will continue if not peak over the summer has made it necessary to postpone and/or reconceptualise the project.
-We believe the project has taken on a new importance because our target group is most likely to be affected by the self-isolation measures being taken.
+This years’ Memory Archives project is responsive to the public health situation around Covid-19, and the increased risk to our target audience, which is elderly and vulnerable.
+While the programme was originally scheduled as an event on the 13th June, the Covid-19 pandemic has made it necessary to postpone and/or reconceptualise the project.
+We believe the project has taken on a new importance because our target group is most likely to be affected by self-isolation measures.

-The Memory Archives: Sensory Boxes will literally ‘re-package’ the content of the 2020 programme through curated boxes of interactive, multi-sensory and archival material that can be delivered directly to BAME care homes across London.
-The box will contain a media player, games, facsimile documents, art works and multi-sensory material.
-The archival material will be sourced from various collections including: London Metropolitan Archives, British Library, Guildhall Art Gallery the Barbican Library and the British Film Institute.
+The Memory Archives: Sensory Boxes will literally ‘re-package’ the content of the programme through curated boxes of interactive, multi-sensory and archival material that can be delivered directly to diverse care homes, day centres and sheltered accommodation across London.

 The boxes contain new creative commissions by contemporary artist Larry Amponsah and fashion anthropologist, Ezinma Mbeledogu, alongside a media player and curated audio playlist, and a series of multi-sensory objects exploring African Caribbean cultural heritage.
 Accompanying the objects is a full-colour booklet with further resources, including artworks, archival photographs and QR access to online material.
 Visual and audio content has been sourced from various collections including the London Metropolitan Archives and the Guildhall Art Gallery.